 The direct translation of the Japanese title of the film is Azumi Haruko is Missing.
 This is more clearly linked to the storyline and less enigmatic than the English title, which highlights a key theme of the movie: how women are treated in Japan.
 An overview of the film written by Kate E Taylor-Jones (handed to each person as they walked into the cinema) described, “[the] vision of women as only defined by their age and perceived desirability as something that this film seeks to critique.”
 Once the movie began, it didn’t take me long to realise how seriously the director tackles the subject.

-One of the most direct symbolic forces are a fierce, almost supernatural squad of school-girls that roam the streets at night hospitalising perverts through savage hit-and-runs.
-They are a metaphor that is brutal, honest and hard to misinterpret.
+One of the most direct symbolic forces is a fierce, almost supernatural squad of schoolgirls that roam the streets at night hospitalising perverts through savage hit-and-runs.
+They are a metaphor that is brutal, honest, and hard to misinterpret.
 A teeth-gritting scene of everyday workplace misogyny shows Haruko’s 37-year-old female co-worker being described as “rotten” by her male boss and co-worker while she’s out making sales for the company.
 To top it off, those men earn seven times the salary of Haruko and her female colleague.
 After scenes like this, the school-girl’s actions in the streets edge from mindless violence to a justified, almost fulfilling response to something far uglier.

-Whilst the girl gang is the most overt, loud and bloody aspect of Daigo Matsui’s critique of female representation in Japanese culture, the main characters that propel the storyline portray a subtler, starker depiction of human relationships where women struggle for respect, attention and love on a more intimate level.
+Whilst the girl gang is the most overt, loud, and bloody aspect of Daigo Matsui’s critique of female representation in Japanese culture, the main characters that propel the storyline portray a subtler, starker depiction of human relationships where women struggle for respect, attention, and love on a more intimate level.
 A short flashback into Haruko and Soga’s past reveals a special childhood bond that is contrasted by Haruko in her bedroom, now 27, staring at Soga’s pitch-black window in the house next door, unsure if she is waving at anybody.

 Between the screaming laughter and the cold awkwardness, patient shots of the city inject culture and provide a moment to take in the sporadic plot.
-In all the critical bloodshed, spray-paint laughter and serene city travel, I felt like I had some real time alone.
+In all the critical bloodshed, spray-paint laughter, and serene city travel, I felt like I had some real time alone.
 Japanese Girls Never Die provided an intelligent, introverted journey in a sold-out cinema.